sinclairzx81/smoke-rs/readme.md

 <a name='stream_operators'></a>
 ### Stream Operators

-Streams support .filter(), .map() and .fold() operators.
-These operators are applied to the stream prior to reading the stream (deferred) and can be used to build stream pipelines.
+Streams support .filter(), .map() and .fold() operators for stream composition.
+These operators are are deferred, and executed only when the stream is read().

 ```rust
 use smoke::async::Stream;